• Skip to primary navigation

 RGB and CMYK diagram

-If you change an RGB file to CMYK, the colors will shift.
+Important: If you convert an RGB file to CMYK, the colors will shift.

 Pantone Guide